 “You can’t let praise or Criticism get to you.
 It is a weakness to get caught up in either one”

-Know your value.
-Be humble.
-Even if you are no.1 at something, we are always learning and should never assume that we are more ‘worthy’ than others.
 Part of knowing your value is knowing your abilities as well as your limitations.
-I do believe anyone can achieve anything they wish, but it’s important not to descend in to arrogance or egotism.
+I do believe anyone can achieve anything they wish, but it’s important not to descend in to that toxic type of arrogance or egotism.

 1. Poise comes through true, authentic inner confidence.

 2. Face your fears and forgive yourself for past mistakes.
 Don’t get ‘locked’ in to a particular identity, or past identities.

 3. Be honest but not blunt.
 Give real, good feedback, express your opinions with class and integrity.

 4. Avoid a scarcity mindset.

 6. Know your value, and be confident in your value.

 (A big Thank You to our loyal and lovely reader, Stefanie for the suggestion for this article.)

 (By the way, I’ve just published my brand new program titled “Becoming His One & Only!”… Click HERE to find out more details and how you can get your man to fall deeper in love with you and beg you to be his one and only)